hammmay/AdoptDontShop/README.md

-# Restaurant Finder
+# Adopt - Dont Shop

 #### By Laura Hamilton

 ## Description

 This aprogram is an ongoing demonstration of Andoid app capabilites using Android Studio.
-A user can type in their zipcode and be taken to a list of restaurants.
+A user can type in their zipcode and be taken to a list of local pets.

 ## Technologies Used